matheusccastroo/vscode-meteor-toolbox/README.md

 -   `additionalArgs` -> Set additional args to meteor run/debug configuration.
 Re-create the run options when changing this setting.

 -   `meteorPackageDirs` -> Use a custom packages diretory.

+-   `ignoreDirsOnIndexing` -> List of directories to ignore when the Meteor Language Server is indexing the project.

 ## Authors